Introduction

 Tools

-You can read more about the tool on https://docs.microsoft.com/en-us/windows/deployment/upgrade/setupdiag
+You can read more about the tool at https://docs.microsoft.com/en-us/windows/deployment/upgrade/setupdiag